buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionPortCommon.md

 # Pset_DistributionPortCommon

-Common attributes attached to an instance of IfcDistributionPort.
+Common attributes attached to an instance of IfcDistributionPort.<!-- end of definition -->